Skip to Content

 Beneficial Garden Insects Identification

-When your garden is littered with insects it’s important to distinguish between those that are beneficial and those which are pests that will damage your crops.
+When your garden is littered with insects, it’s important to distinguish between those that are beneficial and those that are pests that will damage your crops.

 If you have an Android smartphone or device, or an Apple one, simply download the free app, Picture Insect – Insect ID Pro.
 All you need to do is snap a photo of the insect you want to identify, and the app will match it up in less than a second.
 Then you’re presented with a little fact file – so handy for determining whether an insect is beneficial to your garden!